Danekim-67/KISJ-AI-STEM-Club/README.md

 Hello!
-We are Team UYoung, a group of 5 founding high school members from Korea International School Jeju.
+We are Team UYoung, a group of 5 founding high school members from Korea International School Jeju, who are interested in learning more about coding and AI.
 We are excited to introduce our passion project: KIS AI STEM Club, where we gather to explore our interests and innovate together!

+There are various fields where AI can provide solutions.
+For our 2024-25 project, we decided to focus on sustainability and energy to directly address solutions as students.

+Our ultimate goal is to raise awareness about the related issue, obtain patents related to our ideas, and turn them into reality through entrepreneurship.
+We are collaborating to create small parts of the project and support each other during our challenges to work together to pursue our dreams.

 ## Team Members